Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Salmon (Good) ✅

-Salmon is the first ingredient of Diamond Naturals Grain-Free dog food, which is a great first ingredient to have in a dog food recipe.
-Not only is it a great source of protein, but it’s also rich in fatty acids that Omega-3 and Omega-6.
-Although whole meats can greatly reduce in size after processing, it’s still a high-quality protein source that rarely disappoints.
+Salmon is the first ingredient of Diamond Naturals Grain-Free dog food.
+Not only is it a great source of protein, but it’s also rich in omega-3 and omega-6 fatty acids.
+Although whole meats and fish can significantly reduce in size after processing, salmon still a high-quality protein source that rarely disappoints.

 Fish Meal (Good) ✅

 Diamond Naturals Grain-Free dog food lists fish meal as the second ingredient, giving the kibble an additional protein-rich ingredient.
-Fish meal is a rendered meat product that uses the clean parts of the fish and sounds like something that should be skipped, but it has more protein than whole meats do.
+Fish meal is a rendered product that uses the clean parts of the fish and sounds like something that should be skipped, but it has more protein than whole meats.
 Meat meals shouldn’t be confused with by-products, which are cheap alternatives to fresh ingredients.

 Lentils & Peas (Potential Issues)